yairg98/Artificial-Intelligence/Neural Net/concrete_dataset/README.txt

 Model and Training Parameters:

-Hidden layers (5):
+Hidden layer nodes (5):
-	I chose to use 5 hidden layers, in line with the general guideline of setting the number of nodes in the hidden layer in between the number of nodes in the input and output layers.
+	I chose to use 5 nodes in the hidden layer, in line with the general guideline of setting the number of nodes in the hidden layer in between the number of nodes in the input and output layers.
 This seemed to provide relatively good performance, so I did not feel the need to change it.